Stephen Covey

-Stephen Richards Covey (October 24, 1932 – July 16, 2012) was an American educator, author, businessman, and keynote speaker.
+Stephen Richards Covey (October 24, 1932 – July 16, 2012) was an American educator, author, businessman, and speaker.
 His most popular book is The 7 Habits of Highly Effective People.
 His other books include First Things First, Principle-Centered Leadership, The 7 Habits of Highly Effective Families, The 8th Habit, and The Leader In Me: How Schools and Parents Around the World Are Inspiring Greatness, One Child at a Time.
 In 1996, Time magazine named him one of the 25 most influential people.
 He was a professor at the Jon M. Huntsman School of Business at Utah State University (USU) at the time of his death.

 Early life and education

 Covey was born to Stephen Glenn Covey and Irene Louise Richards Covey in Salt Lake City, Utah, on October 24, 1932.
 Louise was the daughter of Stephen L Richards, an apostle and counselor in the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) to David O. McKay.
 Covey was the grandson of Stephen Mack Covey who founded the original Little America Wyoming near Granger, Wyoming.
 He was athletic as a youth but suffered from a slipped capital femoral epiphysis in junior high school, requiring him to change his focus to academics and a member of the debate team and graduated from high school early.

 Covey earned a bachelor's degree in business administration from the University of Utah, an MBA from the Harvard Business School (HBS), and a Doctor of Religious Education from Brigham Young University (BYU).
 He was a member of Pi Kappa Alpha fraternity.
 He was awarded ten honorary doctorates.